Apple Music Not Working on iPhone 11/12 [Fixed]

 A Last Word

 In this guide, we learned what we could do when Apple Music is not working.
 Hopefully, one of these fixes will resolve the problem.
 And if they don't, then UltFone iOS System Repair tool is always here to take over.
-The software is capable of fixing over 50 kinds of issues on iOS devices.
+The software is capable of fixing over 150 kinds of issues on all iOS devices including iPhone 12/11.
 So, you never have to worry about software-related problems or losing your data.